Home Blog

 • If you have ever experienced an unusual or allergic reaction to this medication or any other medications, or if you have any other allergies, let your doctor know.

-• Tell your doctor if you are taking any additional medications to avoid dangerous drug interactions.
-Abametapir, Fedratinib, Netupitant, and Fosetupitant are among the medications that may interact with Intuniv.
+• Tell your doctor if you are taking any additional medications to avoid dangerous interactions.
+Abametapir, Fedratinib, Netupitant, and Fosetupitant are medications that may interact with Intuniv.

-• The use of this medication could be impacted by the existence of additional health issues.
-Make sure you tell your doctor if you have any other medical problems.
+• Additional health issues could impact the use of this medication.
+Tell your doctor if you have any other medical problems.

 • Only use this medication as prescribed by your doctor.
-Never take it in larger amounts, more frequently, or for a longer period of time than recommended by your doctor.
+Never take it in larger amounts, more frequently, or for a longer period of time than recommended by your healthcare provider.

 • Inform your doctor if you are a breastfeeding mother or expecting a child.

-What Is the Best Medication to Treat ADHD in Adults?
+Summing Up: Is Intuniv the Best Medication to Treat ADHD in Adults?

 Sources